a-d.s

 Then, my approach to IT changed.
 Drastically.

 Except, my laptop was still limited to simple tasks.
 Video rendering, batch processing, 3D and of course videos, were out of the question.
-I experimenting was connecting remotely to my desktop while I was under COVID lockdown at a friends' house, and realized most constraints were of my own doing.
+I was experimenting connecting remotely to my desktop while I was under COVID lockdown at a friends' house, and realized most constraints were of my own doing.

 I spent the lockdown playing on my desktop via Steam Play, from my laptop.